Privy Council of England: Stuart Restoration

+Replacement

+In 1708, one year after the Treaty and Acts of Union of 1707 created the Kingdom of Great Britain, the English privy council was abolished by the Parliament of Great Britain and thereafter there was one Privy Council of Great Britain sitting in London.

+Nevertheless, long after the Act of Union 1800 the Kingdom of Ireland retained the Privy Council of Ireland, which came to an end only in 1922, when Southern Ireland separated from the United Kingdom, to be succeeded by the Privy Council of Northern Ireland.

 Membership

 The sovereign, when acting on the council's advice, was known as the "King-in-Council" or "Queen-in-Council".
 The members of the council were collectively known as "The Lords of His [or Her] Majesty's Most Honourable Privy Council", or sometimes "The Lords and others of ...").
 The chief officer of the body was the Lord President of the Council, one of the Great Officers of State.
 Another important official was the clerk, whose signature was appended to all orders made.

 Membership was generally for life, although the death of a monarch brought an immediate dissolution of the council, as all Crown appointments automatically lapsed.

-Other councils

-The Privy Council of England was one of the four principal councils of the sovereign.
-The other three were the courts of law, the Commune Concilium (Common Council, or Parliament of England) and the Magnum Concilium (Great Council, or the assembly of all the Peers of the Realm).
-None of these was ever formally abolished, but the Magnum Concilium was not summoned after 1640 and was already considered obsolete then.

-The Privy Council of Scotland continued in existence along with the Privy Council of England for more than a hundred years after the Union of the Crowns.
-In 1708, one year after the Treaty and Acts of Union of 1707, it was abolished by the Parliament of Great Britain and thereafter there was one Privy Council of Great Britain sitting in London.
-Nevertheless, long after the Act of Union 1800 the Kingdom of Ireland retained the Privy Council of Ireland, which came to an end only in 1922, when Southern Ireland separated from the United Kingdom, to be succeeded by the Privy Council of Northern Ireland.